Skip to Content

 the United States and Canada each year.
 It is the drug most commonly abused by

 children ages 12 to 17.
-Alcohol-related motor vehicle accidents are the leading
+Alcohol-related car crashes are the leading

 cause of death in teenagers.
 People who drink alcohol are more likely to engage